Long Short-Term Transformer for Online Action Detection: Related Work

 \section{Related Work}

-\textbf{Online Action Detection.} Temporal action localization targets detecting the temporal boundaries of action instances after observing the entire video~\cite{shou2016temporal,xu2017r,gao2017turn,shou2017cdc,Zhao_2017_ICCV,buch2017sst,lin2018bsn,liu2019multi,lin2019bmn}.
-Emerging real-world applications, such as robotic perception~\cite{yao2019unsupervised}, require causal processing, where only past and current frames are used for detecting actions of the present.
-There has been a wealthy body of recent work on this online action detection problem~\cite{de2016online}.
+\textbf{Online Action Detection.} Temporal action localization aims to detect the onset and termination of action instances after observing the entire video~\cite{shou2016temporal,xu2017r,gao2017turn,shou2017cdc,Zhao_2017_ICCV,buch2017sst,lin2018bsn,liu2019multi,lin2019bmn}.
+Embodied perception, however, requires causal processing~\cite{yao2019unsupervised}, where we can only process the data up to the present.
+Online action detection focuses on this setting~\cite{de2016online}.
 RED~\cite{gao2017red} uses a reinforcement loss to encourage recognizing actions as early as possible.
 TRN~\cite{xu2019temporal} models greater temporal context by simultaneously performing online action detection and anticipation.
 IDN~\cite{eun2020learning} learns discriminative features and accumulates only relevant information for the present.
 LAP-Net~\cite{qu2020lap} proposes an adaptive sampling strategy to obtain optimal features.
 PKD~\cite{zhao2020privileged} transfers knowledge from offline to online models using curriculum learning.
 As with early action detection~\cite{hoai2014max,ma2016learning}, Shou~\etal~\cite{shou2018online} focus on online detection of action start (ODAS).
 StartNet~\cite{gao2019startnet} decomposes ODAS into two stages and learns with policy gradient.
 WOAD~\cite{gao2020woad} uses weakly-supervised learning with video-level labels.